 At its height, Çatalhöyük is estimated to have a population of between 5,000 and 7,000 people.
 It was not quite a “city” by modern standards, but it was still vastly larger than any other previous settlement that we currently have evidence for.
 As such, it remains a very significant site because it shows the kind of urban centers that were first starting to develop during this period of prehistory.

-The earliest true cities as we might think of cities today first appeared in around the fourth millennium BC in parts of world, including Mesopotamia in the Middle East, the Nile River Valley in Egypt, the Yellow and Yangtze River valleys in China, the Indus River Valley in India, and the Andes region in South America.
-The fourth millennium BC is the period we generally associate with the beginnings of literate, urban civilization.
+The earliest true cities as we might think of cities today first appeared in around the fourth millennium BCE in parts of world, including Mesopotamia in the Middle East, the Nile River Valley in Egypt, the Yellow and Yangtze River valleys in China, the Indus River Valley in India, and the Andes region in South America.
+The fourth millennium BCE is the period we generally associate with the beginnings of literate, urban civilization.

 ABOVE: Photograph from Wikimedia Commons of the ruins of Çatalhöyük, an early proto-city in what is now southeast Turkey, taken shortly after the site was first excavated